johngtait/ditabook/README.md

 by John Tait

 This is a _draft_ book about using DITA XML to create procedure and policy documents.
 DITA is usually used to create product documentation or software user guides.
-This book is for you if you write standards of any kind.
+This book is for you if you write standards of any kind instead of those.
 It's intended for authors and decision-makers faced with (or considering) using DITA for both new documents and migrating legacy content.

 It doesn't deal with the technical aspects so much because this information is widely available elsewhere.
 This book mainly discusses the unique aspects for writing standards.